How chemotherapy works

 Here are some different types of chemotherapy drugs that your doctor may use:

 Drugs that kill cancer cells by damaging their DNA.
 These drugs, called alkylating agents, are the oldest type of chemotherapy.
 Some examples are cyclophosphamide, melphalan, and temozolomide.
 As they kill bad cells, though, they can also destroy your bone marrow in the process, which can cause leukaemia (a blood cancer) years later.
-To lower this risk, you can take the drugs in small doses.
+To lower this risk, you can receive the drugs in small doses.
 One type of alkylating agent, platinum drugs like carboplatin, cisplatin or oxaliplatin, has a lower risk of causing leukaemia.

 Drugs that attack cancer cells during the middle of their growth.
 They replace their DNA and RNA, genetic codes inside cells, so they stop growing.
 Doctors call them antimetabolites.
 Drugs in this group include 5-fluorouracil, 6-mercaptopurine, cytarabine, gemcitabine and methotrexate, among many others.